sudhir1041/wanptify/README.md

 1. Create a [WhatsApp Business Cloud](https://developers.facebook.com/docs/whatsapp/cloud-api) account and obtain a phone number ID and access token.
 2. In your Shopify admin, open the **Settings** page of this app and enter the phone number ID and token.
 3. Create a WhatsApp message template in Meta.
 Note the template name and the parameters used in the body.
-4. On the **Settings** page, specify the template name and a comma separated list of payload fields to use as parameters.
-For example `name,total_price` will pass the order name as `{{1}}` and total price as `{{2}}`.
-5. Enable notifications and save your settings.

-When an order is created or fulfilled, the app will send a template message to the phone number on the order using the configured template.
+4. Choose which order events should trigger a message (creation and/or dispatch) and enter the template name.
+By default the template parameters `name,order_id,total_amount,products` are sent.
+You can override them with a comma separated list of order fields.
+5. Save the settings.
+When the selected events occur the app sends the message using your template.
 Up to six parameters are supported.

 ### Authenticating and querying data